Phone 1800 444 396

 ETP at preservation age tax

-Age is at 30 June during the year the payment is received.
+Age that applies is at 30 June during the year the payment is received.
 Tax rates above include the 2% Medicare levy.
-Limit of $230,000 is indexed annually by average weekly ordinary time earnings (AWOTE) in $5,000 increments.
-For more taxation information visit the Australian Taxation Office website at www.ato.gov.au.
+The limit of $235,000 is indexed annually by average weekly ordinary time earnings (AWOTE) in $5,000 increments.
+For more information visit ato.gov.au.

 Important note for Defined Benefit Fund members